A curvy paved road to Craig Pass in the heart of Yellowstone

 Is the road to Craig Pass in Wyoming paved?

-Nestled in Yellowstone National Park, the road to the summit is fully paved and is known as Grand Loop Road (U.S. Route 191).
-This route offers a scenic journey with countless turns and twists.
-The pass was named after Ida Craig, believed to be the first tourist to cross it after its completion in September 1891.
-At the summit, there's a small parking area beside a body of water called Isa Lake, though it more closely resembles a pond than a lake.
+Tucked away in Yellowstone National Park, the road to the summit is fully paved.
+It’s called Grand Loop Road (U.S. Route 191).
+The drive is scenic but expect countless turns and twists.
+At the summit, there's a small parking area and a little lake known as Isa Lake, though it more resembles a pond than a lake.

 How long is Craig Pass in Wyoming?

-The pass stretches 27.19km (16.9 miles) from West Thumb Junction to Old Faithful.
+The pass is 27.19km (16.9 miles) long, running from West Thumb Junction to Old Faithful.
 Some sections of the road are quite steep, with gradients reaching up to 7.9%.

 Is Craig Pass in Yellowstone National Park open in winters?

-Positioned on the Continental Divide, the pass is generally open throughout the year.
+Set high in the Continental Divide, the pass is generally open throughout the year.
 However, it may face brief closures during winter due to adverse weather.
-It's worth noting that certain portions of the road are completely closed during the winter months.
+Some parts of the road are completely closed during the winter months.